Replaid-inc/github-actions-exporter/README.md

 ### Running the Application

+#### Environment Variables

+- `PORT`: The port the server will listen on (default: `:8080`)
+- `GITHUB_WEBHOOK_SECRET`: The secret token for verifying GitHub webhook signatures (optional but recommended for production)

 To run the application, execute the following command:
 ```
 go run cmd/gh-actions-exporter/main.go
 ```

 The application will start an HTTP server that listens for GitHub webhook events.

+#### Security

+When `GITHUB_WEBHOOK_SECRET` is set, the application will verify the HMAC signature of incoming webhooks using the `X-Hub-Signature-256` header.
+This ensures that webhooks are genuinely from GitHub and haven't been tampered with.

+If no secret is configured, signature verification is skipped (not recommended for production use).

 ### Logging